-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 Renaissance values and includes all stakeholders in all facets of the educational process.
 To facilitate parent involvement in the students' academic success, each student is assigned to an advisory teacher.
 Advisory teachers closely monitor and support student performance and learning plans and maintain close communication with parents.
 One example includes Learner-led Conferences.
 Each student facilitates three Learner-led Conferences a school year with his/her parent(s) and advisory teacher.
 At these conferences the student presents what he/she has learned, a portfolio of their work, their goals, and challenges.
-Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Renaissance Register (newsletter), which is written in English and Spanish.
+Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also sent to parents in weekly community announcement emails, which are written in English and Spanish.